dookbook/dookbook-doc-glossary/en/CRLF.md

 next line without returning to the beginning of the line.
 A CR immediately followed by a LF (CRLF, `\r\n`, or `0x0D0A`) moves the cursor down to the next line and then to the beginning of the line.

-## Learn More

-### General Knowledge

-- Unknown prefix: Newline. on Wikipedia
-- Unknown prefix: Carriage return. on Wikipedia